jeanecard/NJBudget/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

-Running version (evolutive) is avaialble at : https://njbudjetfront.azurewebsites.net/
+Running version (evolutive) is avaialble at : https://njbudjetfront.azurewebsites.net/ (read only if your are not identified)

 ## Development server